wacoppe/FrendyKaniadakis/README.md

 ## The Fadeeva Package

-In order to calculate some critical Faddeeva functions inside our analytical solution for the Doppler broadening function, we implemented the [Faddeeva Package](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package), developed by MIT.
+In order to calculate some critical Faddeeva functions inside our analytical solution for the deformed Doppler broadening function, we implemented the [Faddeeva Package](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package), developed by the MIT.
 Consequently, the modifications will only work with the Faddeeva files in both aforementioned folders.
 We thank Professor [Steven G. Johnson](https://math.mit.edu/~stevenj/) for his incredible work.

 ## About us